PhD in Development Economics

-The PhD program is a challenging degree tailored for exceptional students with a strong commitment to Development Economics and a proven ability for inquisitive, independent work.
+The PhD programme is a challenging degree tailored for exceptional students with a strong commitment to Development Economics and a proven ability for inquisitive, independent work.

 What is it?

 Over the past decade, Development Economics has arguably become one of the most interesting fields in the profession.
-From global macroeconomic issues such as the determinants of economic growth, to carefully-crafted microeconomic work in which rigorously constructed theory is tested in developing countries, often using cutting-edge experimental or quasi-experimental techniques, Development Economics is at the heart of many current policy debates.
-What works and what does not in terms of social programs geared towards reducing poverty, child malnutrition, or the spread of HIV/AIDS?
+From global macroeconomic issues, such as the determinants of economic growth, to carefully-crafted microeconomic work in which rigorously constructed theories are tested in developing countries, often using cutting-edge experimental or quasi-experimental techniques, Development Economics is at the heart of many current policy debates.
+What works and what does not in terms of social programmes geared towards reducing poverty, child malnutrition, or the spread of HIV/AIDS?
 What policies should a country follow in order to ensure sustained economic growth and an equitable distribution of income?

-Attempting to answer such questions stands at the core of our program.
-Our 4 year PhD program is centered around a dissertation.
+Attempting to answer such questions stands at the core of our programme.
+Our four-year PhD programme is centred around a dissertation.
 This work represents a substantial contribution to Development Economics and demonstrates your ability to combine independent research with the formal methodologies and tools of the trade.

 Who can apply?

 Admissions are decided on the basis of individual files.
-Most candidates hold a Masters degree in economics with high marks.
-We consider both candidates from our own MIS program in economics, as well as candidates from outside universities with a top reputation.
-If you are interested in the PhD program but do not yet hold a Masters degree, an option is to enter the Masters in International Economics program, and apply for the PhD in your second year using our "fast track" option.
-For more details see the Master page.
+Most candidates hold a Master's degree in economics with high marks.
+We consider both candidates from our own MIS programme in economics, as well as candidates from outside universities with a top reputation.
+If you are interested in the PhD programme but do not yet hold a Master's degree, an option is to enter the Master in International Economics programme and apply for the PhD in your second year using our "fast track" option.
+For more details see the Master's page.

 What does it prepare you for?